hpj/airtegal/README.md

 # Acknowledgments

 This game is clearly inspired by Cards Against Humanity, but we do not have any Cards Against Humanity cards in the game.
-All KBF cards are mad by the KBF players.
+All KBF cards are made by the KBF players.